redFrik/udk17-Digital_Harmony/udk170622/README.md

 }
 ```

-try with and without the shader (uncomment the `GetComponent` line in Start function).
+try with and without the shader (uncomment the `GetComponent` line in the Start function).

 the above will show the lower frequencies on the right hand side. to make it symmetric and mirror the lower frequencies in the middle, change the fragment shader to look like this...